robertorosero/pyhtonmig/Doc/library/zipfile.rst

    ZIP64 extensions are disabled by default because the default :program:`zip` and :program:`unzip` commands on Unix (the InfoZIP utilities) don't support these extensions.

+   If the file is created with mode ``'a'`` or ``'w'`` and then :meth:`close`\ d without adding any files to the archive, the appropriate ZIP structures for an empty archive will be written to the file.

    ZipFile is also a context manager and therefore supports the :keyword:`with` statement.
 In the example, *myzip* is closed after the